Home > Understanding Cortisol

 (located above the kidneys)

-Image of glucocorticoid receptors in the cells throughout the body
+Glucocorticoid receptors are located in cells throughout the body.

 Glucocorticoid receptor